harihaysrun/coffee/README.md

 3. Vanilla Javascript
     - Make the whole website work (Effects, clicking on a button will result to e.g a box popping up)
-    - 90% of the content is handled by JS (innerHTML/innerText)
+    - 90% of the content is inserted via javascript (innerHTML/innerText)

 4. JSON
     - able to handle lots of information in one file without compromising the file size